theobald-software/helpcenter.theobald-software.github.io/includes/articles/authority-objects-sap-user-rights.md

-### About
-To use Theobald Software products you need an SAP connection user with sufficient authorization in SAP.
+To use {{ product }} you need an SAP connection user with sufficient authorization in SAP.
 Authorizations are assigned via authorization objects in SAP. <br>

 The authorizations in the section [General authorization objects](#general-authorization-objects) are required to establish an SAP connection with the SAP application server.
 The required authorizations for each extraction type are listed in their respective section.